Supervisory Systems Accountant

-Degree: A degree in accounting (Bachelor's degree or higher); or a degree in a related field such as business administration, finance, or public administration that included or was supplemented by 24 semester hours in accounting.
-The 24 hours may include up to 6 hours of credit in business law.
-(The term "accounting" means "accounting and/or auditing" in this standard.
-Similarly, "accountant" should be interpreted, generally, as "accountant and/or auditor.")
+Degree: accounting; or a degree in a related field such as business administration, finance, or public administration that included or was supplemented by 24 semester hours in accounting.
+The 24 semester hours may include up to six (6) hours of credit in business law.
+(Note: the terms "accounting' and "auditing" may be used interchangeably for purposes of crediting course work.)

 Combination of education and experience: at least 4 years of experience in accounting, or an equivalent combination of accounting experience, college-level education, and training that provided professional accounting knowledge.
 The applicant's background must also include one of the following: